bradchristie/taminations-flutter/assets/c3a/quick.md

-# Quick
-Quick Step
+# Quick Step / Quick <anything>

-From a 1/4 Box or other applicable formations:
-#2 dancer Press Out and Phantom Ah So with the adjacent dancer as the Others Circulate.
+From a 1/4 Box or other applicable formations: #2 dancer Press Out and Phantom Ah So with the adjacent dancer as the Others Circulate.
 A 1/4 Box ends in Columns.

 >
 > ![alt](quick-1.png)
 > ![alt](quick-2.png)
 >

 ## Quick <anything>

 From a 1/4 Box or other applicable formations: #2 dancer Press Out and do the